Because we don’t think about future generations, they will never forget us. – Henrik Tikkanen

 Can the earth withstand anything and everything we do it?
-Of course we know some level of course it can’t, and yet for the most our society seems to act as if this were a legitimate question that was up for debate.
-The fact that we’re destroying earth at an incredibly fast rate, should be front page news, all day, every day.
-However, for most of society, it seems like it’s something we can’t really be bothered to care about.
+Of course we know some level of course it can’t, and yet we generally act if this were a legitimate question that was up for debate.
+The fact that we’re destroying earth at an incredibly fast rate should be front page news, all day, every day.
+But alas, for most of our society it seems like it’s something we can’t really be bothered to care about.

 A lot of what’s happening to the ecology of the planet may seem like it has little bearing on our life.
 Most of us aren’t witnessing firsthand the melting of arctic ice and calving of ice shelves, the one acre per second cut down in the Amazon rainforest to create room for cattle to graze or to grow animal feed, the bleaching of coral reefs due to rising ocean temperatures and acidification, the hypoxic dead zones in the ocean created by agricultural runoff from factory farms, or the albatross birds dying from plastic consumption in this South Pacific.
 For most of us living in cities or suburbs, the desecration of our planet is out of sight, and therefore out of mind.

 And while trees in the Amazon, coral reefs, and arctic ice may seem remote and not relevant to our lives, they are inextricably connected to the health of our global environment which we are a part of.

 As we continuously pollute, deplete, and otherwise exploit the environment, we blithely disregard that we are just one species among millions on this planet and that we, like all other life on this planet, are utterly dependent on the stability of the environment for our survival.

 From my perspective, these are the reasons that talking about the colossal amount of harm we’re causing to the earth – our home – and the other species that inhabit is a taboo topic to broach:

 - Most of us aren’t seeing the damage that’s being done, so we don’t even really know what’s going on